gnauqoa/bee-farm-be/README.md

 ## Features

-- **Real-Time Monitoring**: Track temperature, humidity, and light levels within the beekeeping environment.
+- **Real-Time Monitoring**: Track temperature, humidity, and light levels within the beekeeping environment with MQTT for hardware device and websocket for web client.
 - **Actuator Control**: Adjust environmental conditions using actuators like incandescent lights, misting machines, and LED lights.
 - **Data Storage**: All sensor data is stored in a PostgreSQL database for historical analysis and reporting.
 - **User Interface**: An easy-to-use web interface to monitor and control the farm remotely.